s3434434/SmartPlant/README.md

 API Methods (or just run the program in visual studio and check SwaggerUI)

+<a href="https://gfycat.com/vagueacademicferret">How to use a token for authorization when testing the api</a>

 LOGINS: username - password
 user user
 admin admin